mmistakes/minimal-mistakes/_posts/2023-12-07-on-selling.md

 toc: true
 ---

-Disclaimer: this was not written by artificial intelligence (e.g., an LLM).
-I prefer to avoid it to stay more authentic and credible.
+*Disclaimer: this was not written by artificial intelligence (e.g., an LLM).
+I did use it, however, to check my syntax and small errors to improve readability.
+I prefer to avoid it as much as possible to stay more authentic and credible.*

 I find it surprising when people seek my guidance on how to sell because selling isn't what I consider part of my identity.
 I see myself as an individual contributor who enjoys hands-on problem-solving and tinkering.
 This inclination makes me more chaotic and creative, traits that differ from the arguably more predictable nature required in sales.